 Master of Public Policy (M.P.P.)

 The Master of Public Policy (MPP) prepares students to capably make and effectively implement public policy decisions.
 This MPP program allows students to engage in California's world-leading public policies through course assignments structured as commonly expected professional work products.
 With a location in California’s capital and flexible course schedules, MPP students take advantage of abundant internship and externship opportunities to launch their careers in public service.
-As the only MPP degree offered by an ABA accredited law school, the program provides students with a great understanding of law and regulations as both foundations and tools of public policy.
+As the first MPP degree offered by an ABA accredited law school, the program provides students with a great understanding of law and regulations as both foundations and tools of public policy.

 The MPP may be pursued full-time or part-time.
 Admissions are made in the fall and spring.